Why scholars are diagramming neural network models: Conclusion

 \section{Conclusion}

-We argue that the heterogeneity in diagrammatic representations of AI systems is due to the inherent complexity of what is being represented and a lack of obvious good representational choice for the system themselves.
+We argue that the heterogeneity in diagrammatic representations of NNs is due to the inherent complexity of what is being represented and a lack of obvious good representational choice for the model themselves.
 In the case of many other scientific and engineering disciplines, a standard has quickly emerged.
-It may be that we are too early in the life of "AI science and engineering" to see this, and instead are able to gain insight from the heterogeneity.
-The heterogeneity seen today is a manifestation of a lack of conventional system elements and visual encoding principles.
+It may be that we are too early in the life of "NN science and engineering" to see this, and instead are able to gain insight from the heterogeneity.
+The heterogeneity seen today is a manifestation of a lack of conventional model elements and visual encoding principles.

-AI systems are a new medium, which at its lowest representational level are not easily interpretable.
+NNs are a new medium, which at its most granular representational level are not easily interpretable.
 Currently there is heterogeneity in diagrammatic representation.
-Diagrams are a useful, and efficient, way of understanding AI systems.
-Diagrams are a fundamental signification layer, encoding the design and meta-description of these emerging systems.
+Diagrams are a useful, and efficient, way of understanding NNs.
+Diagrams are a fundamental signification layer, encoding the design and meta-description of these emerging models.
 We have linked this to a morphic semiotic perspective: "code interpretation" being more computationally expensive than "diagram interpretation".
 We have hypothesised the diagrams used at present to have relationship to mental models.
-As the community evolves, and the representational requirements of these diagrams become clearer, as with many languages, we expect some consolidation around effective ways of signifying the underlying system, and providing cognitive support for communicating and reasoning about these systems.
+As the community evolves, and the representational requirements of these diagrams become clearer, as with many languages, we might expect some consolidation around effective ways of signifying the underlying model, and providing cognitive support for communicating and reasoning about NN models.

-Finally, we encourage the creation of evidence-based guidelines for AI system architecture diagrams, that are designed to be usable for creators of novel architectures, and created mindful of the needs of diagram users.

 {